 The larger lever looks after the clutch, and goes on whichever handlebar you prefer.
 The smaller one controls the throttle, and goes on the opposite side.

-It is adjustable for any type of handlebar, and the lever itself may be set into the most convenient position, as shown on page 6.
-Make certain that the notches and grooves in lower and upper faces mate up and also the projection on the underside of the cover-plate fits into the slot on the main body of the control, then tighten the centre screw.
+It is adjustable for any type of handlebar, and the lever itself may be set into the most convenient position, as shown on page 10.
+Make certain that the notches and grooves in lower and upper faces mate up, and tighten the centre screw.
 If the lever is stiff to move, slacken the centre screw, but no more than a quarter of a turn.

-Finally connect the lighting lead (see page 15).
+Finally connect the lighting lead (see page 21).